 SPCs are intellectual property rights available for active substances of plant protection products.
 SPCs compensate patent holders for loss in effective patent term resulting from the time taken to receive marketing authorisation for such products.

 SPC protection is available in all EU member states, namely:

-Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden and the United Kingdom.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain and Sweden.

 SPC protection is also available in the following non-EU States which may nonetheless be covered by a European patent application granted by the EPO:

 The scope of an SPC is limited to the product (active substance or combination of active substances) of the relevant marketing authorisation.
 It protects that product to the same extent as the patent on which the SPC is based (“the basic patent”).
 For example, if the basic patent covers the product only for a specific use, then the SPC will be similarly restricted.